Applications have now closed for 2022/23

 - Students with a disability, particularly students with a physical/mobility impairment or students with a sensory disability, students who are Deaf/Hard of Hearing, students who are blind or visually impaired

 - Entering on the basis of a further education award

 - Lone parents with a DEASP means-tested Social Welfare payment (20% of the bursaries reserved for this category)

 - Ethnic Minorities

 There is one central application process for Leinster Pillar I cluster Higher Education Institutes (IADT, NCAD, MIE, TCD, RCSI and UCD).
-To apply for this scholarship, you need to submit an online application form through Microsoft forms.
+To apply for this scholarship, you need to submit an ONLINE APPLICTION form.
 Please check the applicant guide as you may need to submit supporting documentation.
-Applications for 2021/2022 will open on 13th September 2021.

 Where do I send my supporting documentation?

 There is a central online application process for the Leinster Pillar I Cluster which is administered by UCD on behalf of the other five institutions.
 All supporting documentation must be sent to email@example.com by 15 October 2021, 5pm.
 Incomplete or late documentation will not be accepted and will render applications ineligible.

 Would you like to appeal the outcome decision?

 The Leinster Pillar I cluster is committed to ensuring all applications are assessed fairly, accurately and according to the published guidelines.
 Appeals can be made by emailing firstname.lastname@example.org.
 Appeals will be independently reviewed on the grounds that the information provided was considered, assessed and scored correctly.
 The information submitted in the online application and the supporting documentation received will be used in consideration of the appeal.
 It will not be possible to submit further documentation at the appeal stage.